Kitware/wslink/README.md

 ## RPC and publish/subscribe

-The initial users of wslink driving its development are [VTK] and [ParaViewWeb].
+The initial users of wslink driving its development are [VTK] and [ParaView].
 ParaViewWeb and vtkWeb require:
 * RPC - a remote procedure call that can be fired by the client and return sometime later with a response from the server, possibly an error.